 The Southern Poverty Law Center (SPLC) is already facing internal allegations of racism and sexism, but now the organization’s non-profit status has been called into question by Sen. Tom Cotton (R-AR).

-In a letter sent Tuesday to IRS Commissioner Charles Rettig, Cotton requested an investigation into the organization’s classification as a 501(c)(3), accusing SPLCE of “fundrais[ing] off of defamation.”
+In a letter sent Tuesday to IRS Commissioner Charles Rettig, Cotton requested an investigation into the organization’s classification as a 501(c)(3), accusing SPLC of “fundrais[ing] off of defamation.”

 “This business model has paid well.
 The SPLC has accrued more than $500 million in assets,” Cotton wrote.
 “According to the group's most recent financial statement, it holds $121 million offshore in non-U.S. equity funds.
 The SPLC uses these assets to pay its executives lavish salaries far higher than the comparable household average.”